2 Australian minor parties to elect new leaders

 Whoever leads the Nationals becomes deputy prime minister and acts as prime minister when Morrison is overseas.

-Both the Nationals leader and deputy leader are also guaranteed seats in Cabinet.
+Both the Nationals leader and deputy leader are also guaranteed seats in the Cabinet.

-Joyce had not been a minister since he quit as Nationals leader in 2018 over controversy surrounding him having a child with a former staffer and allegations that he had sexually harassed another woman.
+Joyce has not been a Cabinet minister since he quit as Nationals leader in 2018 over a controversy involving a child he had with a former staffer and allegations that he had sexually harassed another woman.

 The first day of Parliament on Tuesday will be dominated by debates about the unprecedented wildfire that is devastating Australia's southeast.

-Di Natale said he would quit the Senate once his party had selected a replacement senator.
+Di Natale said he would quit the Senate once his party selects a replacement senator.